& Ginger Owen

 Roots is a low key, horizontal image that reads as a organic chart or circulatory systems that connect us all, referencing the family of man.
 Considering Plato’s “Allegory of the Cave”, the negative images represent the shadows of our unknown past, ancestors in our blood memory that can only be accessed, felt in our genes.

-All gallery exhibitions and receptions are free and open to the public.
-For open gallery hours or call (989) 964-4159.
+All gallery exhibitions, lectures and receptions are free and open to the public.
+Click the following link for open gallery hours or call (989) 964-2291.
 The University Art Gallery is located in the Arbury Fine Arts Center on the campus of Saginaw Valley State University, svsu.edu/visit/campusmaps.